g-haine/phraise/docs/about.md

 - [**SCRIMP**](https://g-haine.github.io/scrimp/): A finite element framework for **port-Hamiltonian PDE simulations**.
 - [**port-Hamiltonian Benchmark**](https://algopaul.github.io/PortHamiltonianBenchmarkSystems/): A repository collecting various port-Hamiltonian systems for numerical benchmarking.
 - [**PyPHS**](https://pyphs.github.io/pyphs/): A Python software (Py) dedicated to the simulation of multi-physical Port-Hamiltonian Systems (PHS) described by graph structures.

+## **GDPR Policy**
+Cookies are small text files stored by your web browser when visiting websites.
+We have chosen not to use any cookies or tracking technologies on this website.

+However, to better understand how the site is used and to improve its content, we collect anonymous traffic statistics using [GoatCounter](https://www.goatcounter.com/), a privacy-friendly analytics tool that does not use cookies.